square/mortar/README.md

-Another example: suppose you have a set of screens that slide in and out next to a fixed portion of the screen, like a sidebar or an activity, and each screen needs to share in the managment of that common region.
+Another example: suppose you have a set of screens that slide in and out next to a fixed portion of the screen, like a sidebar or an activity, and each screen needs to share in the management of that common region.
 The parent view that owns the common ground can be tied to a parent scope, and starts and stops child scopes for each child view.
 Children can simply inject the presenter that drives the shared region.
 They don't need to know how far